 As normal, once the PhD candidate has addressed any revisions required by the examiners, met any other condition set by the Board of the Graduate Research School, and submitted the final version of the corrected thesis to the Graduate Research School, they can then graduate at an upcoming graduation ceremony.

 Viva voce for PhD candidates enrolled before 2018If you enrolled before 1 JAN 2018 and you would like to have a viva voce as part of your examination, you should first speak to your supervisors to make sure they are supportive.
-You can then make an appointment for you and your supervisors to speak to the Dean of the Graduate Research School or one of the Graduate Education Officers.

 More information about thesis examination at UWA is available here.